leafbuild/leafbuild/doc/src/syntax.md

 ```

 ### Assigning a value to a variable
-It's the same as declaring one; values can change their type.
+It's the same as declaring one; values cannot change their type, unless the type changes into [the error type](reference/special_types/error.md).

 ## Accessing properties